ErichK-InfoB/scrapy/docs/intro/tutorial.rst

 quickly, we recommend reading through `Dive Into Python 3`_.
 Alternatively, you can follow the `Python Tutorial`_.

-If you're new to programming and want to start with Python, you may find useful the online book `Learn Python The Hard Way`_.
 You can also take a look at `this list of Python resources for non-programmers`_.

 .. _Python: https://www.python.org/
 .. _this list of Python resources for non-programmers: https://wiki.python.org/moin/BeginnersGuide/NonProgrammers